ICE chief scorches Chicago mayor for glib response to latest sanctuary city horror crime

 ICE had lodged a detainer in June against Christopher Puente, who has several felony convictions and a prior removal, after he was arrested for theft.
 But Chicago ignored the request and released him.

 He was arrested again last month for the alleged assault.
-According to ABC 7 Chicago, prosecutors said the attack happened after the little girl’s father took his son and daughter to the men’s bathroom at a fast-food restaurant, taking the boy into a stall but leaving the girl outside.
+According to Fox 32 Chicago, prosecutors said the attack happened after the little girl’s father took his son and daughter to the men’s bathroom at a fast-food restaurant, taking the boy into a stall but leaving the girl outside.

 Prosecutors say Puente then motioned for the girl to enter his stall, locked it, held the victim by the back of her head and covered her mouth.
 They say the girl’s father heard her cries and frantically tried to open the stall -- he was able to see her feet dangling off the ground.
 He eventually grabbed her legs and pulled her out from under the stall.
 The girl was later hospitalized.